 Voltage and current can cause electric shock.
-Only skilled, authorised people may carry out maintenance work.
+Only skilled, authorized people may carry out maintenance work.

-- → Insulate and lock the power supply circuit by positioning the circuit breaker on "0" - → Disconnect the power cable from all power sources before any work on the product and/or removing the covers.
+- → Isolate and lock the power supply circuit by positioning the circuit breaker on O. - → Disconnect the power cable from all power sources before doing any work on the product and/or removing the covers.

-Other located hazardous energies
+Other localized hazardous energies